Alex427427427/obsidian_1/Humanity/Lessons from Nexus/The Nexus of Power.md

 Eventually information slipped through the crack of Tiberius' information cage - a letter from his sister informing him of what has happened to Rome.
 Tiberius snuck back, gained the support of a fire watch guard who orchestrated a coup against Sejanus.
 The fire watch was set as the new Praetorian guard.
 Years later, the fire watch killed Tiberius.

 ### Nexus
+Those who control the nexus have the power to control the world.

+Power used to be tied to land.
+So emperors could not hold unchallenged power for long.
+Land is impossible to literally concentrate, so must be distributed to delegates.

+Then power was tied to machines, factories, and industry.
+The hubs of production.
+But still those hubs relied on land where raw materials originate.

+Today it is information.
+Data colonies can send data to central hubs, where engineers that design algorithms control the fate of the world.

 **The nexus of power lies at where information channels converge.**
 Since Tiberius allowed the information channels to merge in the person of Sejanus, the latter became the true center of power, while Tiberius was reduced to a puppet.